ABOUT CHIELLE CHIHUAHUAS

 I feel very blessed to share my life with these special, loving little dogs, and am grateful to have such a quality foundation to build on.
 I strive to honor the hard work of the breeders that came before me and those who entrust me with their Chihuahuas by striving to improve on each generation, with the goal of leaving a small but beautiful pawprint on the breed.

 People are certainly entitled to their own opinion about merle Chihuahuas; I have based my decision to breed for show quality merle Chihuahuas of my own on the factual data and testing of merle Chihuahuas and factual information available.
 The merle line I bred to in order to start my merle program is well proven in terms of health and soundness, heavily CERF tested and BAER tested normal, DNA tested "pure" for Chihuahua through canine heritage testing.
 This merle line is also well proven in the show ring, having produced many beautiful merle Chihuahua Champions, including the gorgeous "Napoleon" - longcoat blue merle of Westminster fame!
 Quality and responsible breeding should not be compromised for the sake of any color or pattern.
 One thing about this breed that is so enjoyable (and there are many things to enjoy about this breed!) is that there is virtually a color, pattern, coat length, for every taste.
 All can be beautiful and healthy if bred responsibly.
-Responsible breeding should be the issue in any case.
+Responsible breeding should be the issue in any case, not the coat pattern of the dog.